hariadiarief/active-personal-react-map/README.md

 - create .env file on this project
 - you can see what are environments that you should to be filled
 - filled the environment with your key
+- this app feature **can't be** running well if you don't input environment value

 ### 2. Install all dependencies
 type `yarn` or `npm install` terminal